Zilch Acquisition Journey Optimisation

 The first step was to bring onboarding in line with the rest of the app (reskin) + improve the copy as it was left behind due to shifting priorities, then carry out some quick A/B tests while systematically going through the flow, identifying the main issues and fixing them.

-We also had some fraud attempts and bot attacks which helped expedite the work on starting with the account creation/login issues first.
+We also had some fraud attempts and bot attacks which helped us choose the account creation and login issues as the first part to fix.

 1.